Quatermass 2: Home media

+Critical reception

+Initial response

 Quatermass 2 received mixed reviews.
 Campbell Dixon in The Daily Telegraph found the film "all good grisly fun, if this is the sort of thing you enjoy".
 The reviewer in The Times remarked that "the writer of the original story, Mr Nigel Kneale, and the director, Mr Val Guest, between them keep things moving at the right speed, without digressions.
 The film has an air of respect for the issues touched on, and this impression is confirmed by the acting generally".
 On the other hand, Jympson Harman of the London Evening News wrote: "Science-fiction hokum can be convincing, exciting or just plain laughable.
 Quatermass II fails on all these scores, I am afraid".
 Similarly, the reviewer in the Daily Herald felt: "The whole thing is daft and full of stilted dialogue. [...]
 At the end a detective says: "How am I going to make a report on all this?"
 I felt the same way".